Lin-Yuying/GuppyGermlineDNMs/README.md

 ###### de-novo-mutations
-basic processes doing read mapping and genotyping
+basic processes for read mapping and genotyping